edgedb/edgedb/docs/reference/ddl/properties.rst

 :eql:synopsis:`set multi`
     Change the maximum cardinality of the property set to *greater than one*.
-Only valid for concrete properties;
+Only valid for concrete properties.

 :eql:synopsis:`reset cardinality`
     Reset the maximum cardinality of the property to the default value